Who we are

 - Chaperones: With the exceptions detailed above, the candidate is not allowed to bring any other person into the exam room.
 However, in exceptional circumstances, ABRSM may give permission for an extra person to be present with the candidate.
 To request this, the applicant should nominate a chaperone at the time of booking and give details of the reasons for the request.
 The chaperone may not be the candidate’s teacher or a relative of the candidate.

-Exams taken at a Remote Venue (Performance Grades and ARSM only)
+Digital exams (Performance Grades and ARSM only)

-p.
+q.
 These people may be present during the recording:

 - Accompanists: Applicants must make sure that candidates perform with a live accompaniment, which should be organised by them.
 The candidate’s teacher may accompany.